cnd27/HPAI_control_measures/README.md

 ## Python files

-plot.py runs the model to generate the figures seen in the manuscript.
+plot_figures.py runs the model to generate the figures seen in the manuscript.

-model.py is the model code used in plot.py.
+model.py is the model code for fitting and simulations.

+data_grid_setup.py formats the data for model input and grids the geographical space.

+plotting_functions.py are the functions to produce the manuscript figures.

 matching_premises.py ensures consistency between data sets.